 That’s probably not something you’d expect to hear a Ketoer say.
 But then again, you may not have realized how easy it is to make this low carb flatbread!

-Honestly, this is the kind of recipe I love to discover, because now I just want to keep making it over and over again.
-The flatbread is the perfect balance of crisp exterior with a fluffy interior, but it’s sturdy enough to hold up to a hearty dip.
+Honestly, this is the kind of recipe I love to create, because now I just want to keep making it over and over again.
+This keto flatbread is the perfect balance of crisp exterior with a fluffy interior, but it’s sturdy enough to hold up to a hearty dip.

-After all, what better use for flatbread than as a vehicle to carry delicious dips to your mouth?
+After all, what better use for low carb flatbread than as a vehicle to carry delicious dips to your mouth?

 From Keto Breadsticks To Keto Flatbread

 If you’re lucky enough to have a copy of The Wholesome Yum Easy Keto Cookbook, then this recipe may look familiar to you, as it is an adaptation (with permission) of the Breadstick recipe.

 And if you haven’t had a chance to check out the cookbook yet, then lucky you, because you get two recipes in one in this post!
 I’ll walk you through how to make both variations below.

 The key difference between this Keto flatbread recipe and the original breadsticks recipe is that this one uses two eggs rather than four.
 Breadsticks tend to be fluffier and lighter than flatbread.
 Eggs help bread rise and have a softer overall texture.